 - Conclude your statement by confirming that: All authors approved the final manuscript as submitted and agree to be accountable for all aspects of the work.

-Dr Smith and Prof Jones conceptualized and designed the study, drafted the initial manuscript, and reviewed and revised the manuscript.
+Dr Katie Smith and Prof Clarence Jones conceptualized and designed the study, drafted the initial manuscript, and critically reviewed and revised the manuscript.

-Drs Brown, Grey, and Black and Ms Johnson designed the data collection instruments, collected data, carried out the initial analyses, and reviewed and revised the manuscript.
+Drs Sarah Brown, Jim Grey, and Susan Black designed the data collection instruments, collected data, carried out the initial analyses, and critically reviewed and revised the manuscript.

-Dr Green conceptualized and designed the study, coordinated and supervised data collection, and critically reviewed the manuscript for important intellectual content.
+Dr Allen Green conceptualized and designed the study, coordinated and supervised data collection, and critically reviewed and revised the manuscript for important intellectual content.

 All authors approved the final manuscript as submitted and agree to be accountable for all aspects of the work.